Summary

 - Meta is said to be planning to restart its stablecoin business in the second half of this year.

-- Meta said it sent out a request for proposal (RFP) to select a third-party firm to support stablecoin-based payment management.
+- Meta said it sent out a request for proposals (RFP) to select a third-party firm to support management of stablecoin-based payments.

-Meta is said to be planning to restart its stablecoin business in the second half of this year.
+Meta is reportedly planning to restart its stablecoin business in the second half of this year.

-On the 24th (local time), cryptocurrency-focused outlet CoinDesk reported, citing three sources, that Meta sent out a request for proposal (RFP) to select a third-party firm to support stablecoin-based payment management.
+On the 24th (local time), crypto-focused outlet CoinDesk, citing three sources, reported that Meta sent out a request for proposals (RFP) to select a third-party firm to support management of stablecoin-based payments.

-According to the sources, Stripe is being widely mentioned as a leading candidate to serve as Meta’s stablecoin pilot partner.
+According to the sources, Stripe is being cited as the leading candidate to serve as Meta’s stablecoin pilot partner.

-Meta pursued its own stablecoin project in 2019—Libra (later renamed Diem)—but formally shut down the project in early 2022 after facing strong pushback from the U.S. Congress.
+Meta pursued its own stablecoin Libra (later renamed Diem) in 2019, but officially shut down the project in early 2022 after facing strong opposition from the U.S. Congress.

-This time, Meta is said to be reviewing a plan to introduce stablecoins indirectly via third-party payment providers rather than issuing one itself.
-The move is interpreted as a strategy to reduce regulatory risk.
+This time, Meta is said to be considering introducing stablecoins indirectly through third-party payment providers rather than issuing them directly.
+This is interpreted as a strategy to reduce regulatory risk.

 JH Kim